vicjicaman/microservice-realm/README.md

 Some test/experimental functionalities are:
  - Get content from a S3 page.
- - List the services and pods of the cluster.
+ - List the services and pods of the cluster on the home page.
  - Separate auth and resources data and cache services.

 If you have any feature suggestion to implement and experiment let me know.